 - A. Lab Notebook: A "carbon copy" notebook with quadrille-ruled pages with page numbers.
 The recommended notebook will be sold by the coop. - B. One Combination Lock: This must be a sturdy combination lock.
-UT Chem locks are available at the University Co-op.
 You MUST have it for check-in.
 Otherwise, you will not be allowed to check into the laboratory until you have obtained the required locks. - C. UT ID card: Bring your UT ID card to every laboratory session.
-It is needed to obtain items from the stockroom. - D. Custom Gilbert and Martin Ebook through Longhorn Textbook Access Program
+It is needed to obtain items from the stockroom. - D. Custom Gilbert and Martin Ebook through Longhorn Textbook Access Program - E. Quest

-2. SAFETY INFORMATION \\READ THE GENERAL SAFETY RULES ON THE WEBPAGE\\
+2. SAFETY INFORMATION READ THE GENERAL SAFETY RULES ON THE WEBPAGE